BiDAlab/mEBAL2/README.md

 # Instructions for Downloading mEBAL2

-**IMPORTANT: work under review.
-We are preparing the dataset to be released once accepted.**

 1) [Download license agreement](https://github.com/BiDAlab/mEBAL2/blob/master/License/mEBAL2_License_Agreement.pdf), send by email one signed and scanned copy to **atvs@uam.es** according to the instructions given in point 2.